IanTsuki/IPT/README.md

 # IPT
-A github for the IPT assesment
+# A github for the IPT assesment
+Please make sure that all files are saved in 2010 format